ItsLeonel3/A-new-beginning/README.md

-# A new beginning
+# A New Beginning
-We’re kicking off 2026.
-New changes, new creations from Argentina.
+2026.
+New changes, new vibes, more programming.

 <!-- BANNER -->